CEED/libCEED/doc/libCEED.md

 tensor-product structure of the degrees of freedom and quad and hex elements to perform the action of **B** without storing it as a matrix.

+Implemented properly, the partial assembly algorithm requires optimal amount of memory transfers (with respect to the polynomial order) and near-optimal FLOPs for operator evaluation.
+It consists of an operator *setup* phase, that evaluates and stores **D** and an operator *evaluation* (or application) phase that computes the action of **A** on an input vector.
+The relative costs of these two phases are different for different operators.

 ### Parallel Decomposition

 After the application of each of the first three transition operators, **P**,